omkarsrcm/DevSecOpsPipeline/README.md

 ## 🧑‍💻 Maintainers

-For any issues with this pipeline, please contact the DevOps team at `devops@omvexis.com`.
+For any issues with this pipeline, please contact the Omkar Kulkarni at `omkarkulkarni44@yahoo.in`.